Eckhoff42/Google-at-home/README.md

 - removing non-alphabetic characters: `example[1*] -> example`
 - stemming: `ies -> i`

 **Stemming** is performed using a simplified *Porter stemming algorithm*.
 The algorithm is used to truncate different endings of terms into one.
 By doing this different forms of the same word is transformed into the same.
+NB: this algorithm is english specific

 ## Compressor
 Compressing the inverted index has multiple benefits.
 A smaller index uses less memory that allows bigger parts of large indexes to be in memory at the same time.
 Another benefit is better query evaluation.
 Normalization is a form of compression where multiple words with the same meaning eg. "do, does, doing" is interpreted as representing the same.
 This leads to better query evaluation.